 Songwriter and multi-instrumentalist Simon Bartholomew, one of the two core members of the Brand New Heavies together with Andrew Levy, has spoken with us about music, life, dreams, their upcoming tour and what it takes to create Top 40 hits like Dream on Dreamer, Never Stop, Midnight At The Oasis and totalling more than 3 million albums sold in a career that spans three decades.

 Simon, what should we expect from your fUnKin in the UK Tour in 2021?

 Well…. you should expect to see the fUnKin in the UK Tour in 2021!
 It’s gonna be a corker as there’ll be a lot of pent up funk to release!
-In the meantime, we have the incredible opportunity to be playing at The Boisdale in Canary Wharf on the 4th, 5th, 6th and 7th of November 2020.
-This place is actually a Scottish Restaurant with the most amazingly delicious food.
+We also had the incredible opportunity to be playing at The Boisdale in Canary Wharf, a Scottish Restaurant with the most amazingly delicious food.
 The Salmon is just sooo good and they use the same butcher, in Scotland, as the Queen.
 The Queen even boasts that she uses the same butcher as the Boisdale, haha.
 I highly recommend treating yourself to a night out here.

-This year marks the 30th anniversary since the release of Brand New Heavies’ debut album; how do you feel about it and what achievements are you most proud of, at this stage in your career?
+The year 2020 marks the 30th anniversary of the release of Brand New Heavies’ debut album; how do you feel about it and what achievements are you most proud of, at this stage in your career?